 The admissions process listed below is unique to these two types of schools.
 Private schools are completely independent from the Spanish state and manage their own admission process which is usually open all year round.
-If you are unfamiliar with Spanish school system, take a look at our Spanish Education Guide which gives an overview of the Spanish education system and the different types of schools in Spain.

 Dates and registration process are as follows:

 - Present your applications to specific schools online.

 - Schools publish a provisional list of admitted students.

 - Final list of admissions published.

 - Parents return to the selected school to officially enrol children.

 School places at both public and semi-private schools are based on a points system.
 The more points a student has, the more priority he or she has in admission to a given school.
 More points are allocated if a family lives nearby to the given school, if children have special needs, if the family income is lower than a certain amount or if there are three or more children (familia numerosa), amongst other things.
 As these schools usually have a high demand, in order to ensure access we recommend enrolling your child as soon as the school registration process begins.

 Parents should allow time to register their child in a Spanish public or semi – private school, as the process can be long and sometimes foreign documents need to be sworn translated.
 Parents of older children might even have to get their child’s school records verified by the MECD (Ministry of Education) in a process called ‘convalidación’ (the official record of your child’s education).
 This process is not very complicated but does involve getting a lot of paperwork together (but of course!) and understanding requirements.